Career Development in your pocket

 WORKSHOPS, MATERIALS, INDIVIDUALIZED COUNSELING, COACHING, AND CONNECTIONS

-Founder Molly Mahoney Matthews' dream is to help people of all ages connect the dots between education and employment.
-Molly brings entrepreneurial expertise to JOB-IQ.
-Her previous company, Matthews Media Group (MMG), a full-service public relations and marketing firm, grew to 150 employees and was acquired by Omnicom Group.
+Founder Molly Mahoney Matthews brings entrepreneurial expertise to Job-IQ.
+She built her previous company, Matthews Media Group (MMG), to a full-service health care marketing company that was acquired by the Omnicom Group.

 Molly was appointed by Maryland's Governor to the board of St. Mary’s College of Maryland (chair 2010-13), served as a trustee at The Children’s Inn at the National Institutes of Health (chair 2009-2011), and was elected to Omicron Delta Kappa, National Leadership Society in Higher Education, 2010.
 She also served as chair of Montgomery County's Charter Commission (2010-14.)
 She is a member of Leadership Greater Washington.

 Who is ready for a new career?

 Everyone deserves the dignity of a job that optimizes their potential.
 Today a college degree or technical training doesn’t always lead to employment.
 There are over 8M unemployed and an additional 22M underemployed Americans.
 Here are some composite stories about the kinds of people who benefit from JOB-IQ.

 A first-generation college student started Job-IQ during her senior year to get a jump on the job market.
 She completed JOB-IQ skills workshop where she created her resume and refined helped her branding and networking plans.
 JOB-IQ stayed with her through interviewing, negotiating a job offer, and getting started in the work world.